davidjeddy/game-server/ROADMAP.md

 ## Next

-- Intall process for services we have archives for
+- Install process for services we have archives for
 - Fix DLM policy and permissions to enable daily backup snapshots
 - Remove default VPC via Cloud Posse provider resource
 - Dump SSH, replace with SSM